-The Greener Places Strategy presents why and how we will optimise the contribution of green infrastructure to improve the environment for people and nature.
-It sets out the context, evidence, what we intend to do, and when, and how we are working with our partners, communities and residents to 'green' our area.
+The Greener Places Strategy presents why and how we will optimise the contribution of green infrastructure to restore nature, support adaptation and resilience to the changing climate, and improve the health and wellbeing of everyone in our communities.
+It sets out the context, evidence, what we intend to do, and when, and how we are working with our partners, communities and residents to improve and create more habitat for nature, sustain high quality public spaces and contribute to a green recovery.